 IF SOMEONE IN YOUR FAMILY HAS BEEN DIAGNOSED WITH CORONAVIRUS, IS SHOWING SYMPTOMS, AND/OR IS IN QUARANTINE FOR CORONAVIRUS, CAN CARE.COM PROVIDE BACKUP CARE?

-If anyone in your household may have been exposed to COVID-19 (coronavirus), is experiencing symptoms, or has traveled recently to a CDC-designated Level 2 or 3 area, we require a 14-day wait period since last possible exposure before requesting Child or Adult Backup Care.
+If anyone in your household may have been exposed to COVID-19 (coronavirus) or is experiencing symptoms, we require a 14-day wait period since last possible exposure before requesting Child or Adult Backup Care.
 When you request Backup Care, you will need to confirm that no member of your household has the virus or is within this precautionary wait period.
+And, we need to be notified if there are any health changes in your household between the time you request care and the day the care is taking place.

-In the case of actual infection, we will require you to confirm that you have received medical clearance.
+In the case of actual infection, per CDC guidelines, we will require you to confirm that you have been both symptom-free for 7 days and fever-free (without any fever-reducing medications) for 3 days.

 CAN I USE BACKUP CARE FOR MY CHILD IF THEY HAVE A FEVER?